Auxilia-tech/pyDICOS/README.md

 This project is unrelated to [pydicom](https://github.com/pydicom/pydicom) in its implementation and contributors, while being similar in its core spirit (enabling python data manipulations).

+## Open Architecture

+We firmly believe that by releasing this library, we will encourage and support the [Open Architecture framework](https://www.aci-europe.org/downloads/resources/TSA-230504-7_4.1%20Attachment%201%20OA%20for%20Airport%20Security%20Systems%202nd%20Edition%20%20FINAL.pdf).
+We welcome all actors of airport security to review and use this library.

 ## Scope

  - Provide a pythonized API for the DICOS toolkit
    - [x] First release : read/write functions for CT, DX and TDR, user-level API
-   - [ ] Later releases : DICOS protocol, client/server functions
+   - [x] First releases : DICOS protocol, client/server functions
    - [ ] Out of scope for now : AIT2D, AIT3D, QR
    - [ ] Out of scope for now : Module and Tag level APIs
  - Stay up to date with Stratovan latest releases